tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 doing MNIST, though; the interpreted version is too slow and unit tests should be fast.
 Maybe try XOR.

+Thankfully, CPython uses the host system floating point implementation for its `float`s, so we get the same numeric behavior as C for no additional effort.

 ### Performance

 On my machine, training goes from 1 image per second (interpreted) to 2000